rparrett/mudmud-rod/README.md

 # mudmud-rod

-An automation pack for Realms of Despair.
+A `mudmud` automation pack for Realms of Despair.

 ## Setup and defaults